 When a falling rock hits the water, it transfers some of its kinetic energy to nearby water molecules.
 Those molecules then pass their energy along to neighboring molecules, which then pass it on to their neighboring molecules.
-What the traveling energy creates is a wave on the surface of the water.
+The traveling energy creates a wave on the surface of the water.
 A wave will only exist as long as there is enough energy.
 Eventually, the ripple will stop because there is no more energy.
-If there was a rubber duck in the water, it would not move from its location since the energy of the rock did not transfer to it.
+If there were a rubber duck in the water, it would not move from its location since the energy of the rock did not transfer to it.
 Waves only carry energy; they do not carry matter.
 They don’t even carry water, which is often a misconception.

 Mechanical waves are waves that can only travel through a medium.
-There are two types of mechanical waves, transverse waves and compressional waves.
+There are two types of mechanical waves: transverse and compressional waves.
 A compressional wave is also called a longitudinal wave.
 Transverse waves occur when the matter moves back and forth at a right angle to the direction the wave travels.
 The motion is perpendicular.
 In a compressional wave, the matter in the medium moves in the same direction that the wave travels.

 - Describe three characteristics of waves.